OverPLL/musicxc1231/README.md

 - **!aliases** - Displays the stored aliases.
 - **!setavatar <image url/alias>** - Set avatar of bot.
 - **!setusername <username/alias>** - Set username of bot.
+- **!saveplaylist <playlist/alias>** - Send text file containing all video URLs in playlist to channel.

 # How to make it work?